20 Things You Should Buy at Dollar Tree, 5 to Avoid, and 1 We Can’t Agree On

 We’ve received so many comments from readers saying that they’ve found Dollar Tree’s batteries to work just as well (if not better) than popular name brands.
 At the same time, we know that many of our readers have had a much different experience with these inexpensive batteries.

 Dollar Tree’s batteries run out fast and sometimes they have no charge to them when you buy them.
-However, I do have to say if you need a specialty battery like the ones that look like nickels and go in things like a little electronics, those are awesome to get there because you can’t beat the price and they work. – Hip team member, Jen
+However, I do have to say if you need a specialty battery like the ones that look like nickels and go in things like small electronics, those are awesome to get there because you can’t beat the price and they work. – Hip team member, Jen

 I use a lot of batteries and have done a lot of research into which batteries are the best, and it’s my conclusion that the cheaper batteries are better than the name brand batteries.
 They sure cost a lot less so I will continue to buy batteries at Dollar Tree.
 I’m very happy with them! – Hip reader Joan